Inverse engineering of fast state transfer among coupled oscillators: Final state

 As Fig. \ref{figb1} demonstrates, for a given $w_2$ and $t_f$ one can always find values of $\lambda$ that make $b=0$.
-Figure \ref{figb2} shows the minimum value of such $\lambda$ values as a function of $t_f$.
+Presently the existence of such values is just an observation.
+Finding a reason why they do indeed occur is left as an open question.
+Figure \ref{figb2} shows the minimum of such $\lambda$ values as a function of $t_f$.
+While the minimum value increases for shorter times, the dependence on $w_2$ is not as simple.
 We emphasize that $t_f$ is arbitrary so that the process may be clearly non-adiabatic during the transient protocol.
-Figure \ref{figh} gives some examples of transient excitations consistent with a vanishing final excitation.
+Figure \ref{figh} gives some examples of transient excitations consistent with a vanishing final excitation for two different initial states and two different process times.